Why do parents attend and participate in the classes?

 Children and parents can have so much fun at home and in the car with Musikgarten songs and dances.
 In class you learn the songs, but at home is where you really have fun with the songs and dances.
 It's a great family bonding time.
 Try it and you won't have to ask this question ever again!

-The children in Mommy & Me: Big Kids (3--4 years) are becoming more independent.
-Some of the activities will be performed without the assistance of the caregiver, though caregivers are still required to be present.
+Mommy & Me Preschool (ages 3-5) Some of the activities will be performed without the assistance of the caregiver, though caregivers are still required to be present.
 There is a new emphasis on focused attention, imagination, story telling, the rhythm of poetry, guided creative movement, self-expression, and purposeful movement transferred to instruments.
 This class period is also longer (40-45 minutes.)

 Yes, in most cases.
 Musikgarten classes develop students' aural senses more than other pre-piano methods.
 The Music Makers: At the Keyboard classes are taught in a group session, so that children learn from each other and grow in their comfort of playing with and in front of one another.